 For more than a decade, the Port of San Francisco has used its ten-year Capital Plan to guide its capital investments by determining the overall scope of its capital need and the resources required to improve its capital assets.
-The Capital Plan educates the public and policy makers about the magnitude of the Port's capital need, as well as the limited resources available to address them.
+The Capital Plan educates the public and policy makers about the magnitude of the Port's capital needs, as well as the limited resources available to address them.
 The Fiscal Year (FY) 2021-22 to FY 2030-31 Capital Plan identifies a \$1.994 billion state of good repair (SOGR) investment need, \$1.49 billion of which the Port cannot currently afford to fund.

 The biennial Capital Budget is the Port's tool to allocate available funding to projects.
 In 2012 the Port Commission adopted a policy requiring the Port to allocate 25% of its operating revenue annually to fund capital.
-While this policy was successful in increasing capital, the onset of COVID has dramatically decreased Port revenues and funds available for capital investment in FY 2020-21 and FY 2021-22.
-Despite this challenge, the Port sees an emerging opportunity as the federal and state governments allocate billions of dollars to the nation's infrastructure needs.
+This policy was remarkably successful, increasing the amount of capital funding allocated by more than \$50 million biennially.
+However, the onset of COVID has dramatically decreased Port revenues, resulting in a decrease to the Port's capital investment in FY 2020-21 and FY 2021-22.
+Despite this challenge, the Port sees an emerging opportunity as the federal and state governments allocate billions of dollars to the Nation's infrastructure needs.

-To date, Port staff has worked diligently to secure \$114 million in grants from the State of California to offset the negative economic impacts caused by COVID.
+These infrastructure sources include the American Rescue Plan Act (ARPA), signed by President Biden in March 2021.
+ARPA provided billions of stimulus funding to state and local government; and the Port anticipates receiving up to \$114 million of California's ARPA allocation.
 While that \$114 million will allow the Port to maintain critical capital investments, the underlying challenge of a capital need that far exceeds the Port's available dollars remains fundamentally unchanged.
-The Port must therefore seek additional infrastructure funding from sources, including the \$1 trillion federal infrastructure bill enacted in November 2021.
+The Port must therefore seek additional infrastructure funding from sources, including the \$1 trillion federal infrastructure bill enacted in November.
 Future capital plans will provide more detail on staff efforts to win federal infrastructure dollars as the federal government disbursement mechanisms and eligibility criteria become clearer.